AriFordsham/GHCWiki/gitlab/issues.md

    * if the issue is not important (e.g. weight of 3 or less) and unlikely to see attention in the next six months, set milestone to %"⊥"
    * otherwise set milestone to the next major release

+1. Is there anyone who is particularly qualified to comment on the ticket?
+If so, leaving a comment mentioning them to ensure they see it.

 1. Remove the ~"needs triage" label